harrisonized/MTA/README.md

-# MTA Data Analysis
+# MTA Exploratory Data Analysis
-Repository for the Data Analysis on the NYC MTA turnstile datasets

-"""
-Docs from Harrison:

-Please see Metis_Project1_Presentation.pptx for the results.
-There are three main files used in the pipeline from data to results:

-1. 20190403 Metis Project 1 Analyzing MTA Data v15 final.ipynb
+This was the first project assigned at Metis.
+Its purpose was to become familiar with some tools used in exploratory data analysis using Python, which includes the following:
+1. Web scraping using BeautifulSoup
+2. Data cleaning and analysis using pandas
+3. Visualization using matplotlib.

+The vast majority of the code was run in IPython Notebooks, which were useful as a training tool, since I could test blocks of code at a time without using the command line.
+Since I only had one week to bring the project to completion, this project is by no means complete.
+I may revisit it on a future date.

+Following the project presentation, I cleaned up some of the code, keeping only the ones that were used to generate the final figures.
+I kept the original .ipynb files, so that some of the outputs may be seen.
+For those who wish to see only the code, please look under the python_scripts folder.

+The files used to download and clean data from the website are as follows:

+1. "Download MTA Data.ipynb"
-    This notebook file automatically downloads files with the format turnstile_YYMMDD.txt from the webpage "http://web.mta.info/developers/turnstile.html" and outputs them as a text files.
-After that, it reads files with the name turnstile_YYMMDD.txt, computes the value differences between counts to belonging to different timestamps, and exports turnstile_YYMMDD_proc.csv for the next part of the analysis.
-See turnstile_190330_proc.csv or turnstile_190323_proc.csv for examples of the processed export.
-Exports include latitude and longitude data gathered from the geocoder module (see next).
+This notebook file automatically downloads files with the format turnstile_YYMMDD.txt from the webpage "http://web.mta.info/developers/turnstile.html" and outputs them as a text files in the "Turnstile Data/Downloads" folder.

+2. "Value Counts.ipynb"
+This notebook reads the file turnstile_190330.txt in the "Turnstile Data/Downloads" folder, counts the value differences between two time stamps, sums up all the counts from all units with a given station name, then outputs the files "valuecount_190330_df_08to12.csv", "valuecount_190330_df_12to16.csv", and "valuecount_190330_df_16to20.csv".
+An issue with this approach is that there may be multiple stations with the same station name.
+Unfortunately, there was no way to resolve this, because the turnstile data were incompatible with the data provided by MTA for the station names.

-2. 20190404 Use Geocoder to Grab Coordinates.ipynb
+3. Grab Coordinates.ipynb
-    This notebook file opens valuecount_190330_df_08to12.csv, an intermediate output of the previous notebook that contains unique station names.
-It adds "Station, NY" to the station name and uses the geocoder module to grab latitude and longitude data, then exports it as latlong_clean.csv for the graphing part of the pipeline.
-Adi helped out in starting this module.
+This notebook file opens valuecount_190330_df_08to12.csv, the output of the previous notebook that contains unique station names.
+It adds "Station, NY" to the station name and uses the geocoder module to grab latitude and longitude data, then exports it as "latlong_clean.csv" in the "Coordinate Data" folder.

-3. 20190405 Graphing the MTA Data v3.ipynb
+4. "Clean MTA Data.ipynb"
+This notebook reads files with the name turnstile_YYMMDD.txt in the "Turnstile Data/Downloads" folder, computes the value differences between counts to belonging to different timestamps, and then exports files with the name turnstile_YYMMDD_proc.csv in the folder "Turnstile Data/Processed CSV" for the next part of the analysis.
+It uses merges the time count data with the coordinates provided in "latlong_clean.csv".

+5. Concat MTA Data.ipynb
 This notebook file opens all turnstile_YYMMDD_proc.csv files (exported from 20190403 Metis Project 1 Analyzing MTA Data v15 final.ipynb) as dataframes and concatenates them into a single dataframe for analysis and graphing.
 Since the dataframes already contain coordinates, it is also able pass it directly into a gmaps heatmap.

-Other files:

-1. 20190405 Grabbing links from webpage.ipynb
-    This script is a subset of the first file above (20190403 Metis Project 1 Analyzing MTA Data v15 final.ipynb), just the part that opens the webpage "http://web.mta.info/developers/turnstile.html" and outputs them as a text files.

-2.  turnstile_dst_cat.csv and turnstile_norm_cat.csv
-    These files are outputs of concatenated data from the third file above (20190405 Graphing the MTA Data v3.ipynb), which serve as a save point in case the kernel was reset.

-3. TechHubLocations.csv
-    This was committed by Adi, who pulled this list of tech hubs from google.

-4. StationEntrances.csv
-    This was downloaded from the webpage "http://web.mta.info/developers/data/nyct/subway/StationEntrances.csv".
-The station names provided by this dataset differed greatly from the station names provided by the turnstile data and could not be merged reliably, so this file remains unused.
-"""